emmetio/codemirror/README.md

+# Deprecated: use [codemirro-plugin](https://github.com/emmetio/codemirror-plugin) instead with upcoming Emmet 2.0

+---

-# Emmet plugin for CodeMirror 4.x+
+## Emmet plugin for CodeMirror 4.x+

 To add Emmet support for CodeMirror editor, simply add `dist/emmet.js` as a `<script>` tag into your HTML page right after CodeMirror script.
 This script creates global `emmetCodeMirror` function but also can be loaded as Require.JS module.
 You should pass CodeMirror editor instance to `emmetCodeMirror()` to add Emmet support.